icy/bash-coding-style/README.md

 send `rm` commands in any directory.
 Critical mission script should

 * exit immediately without doing anything if argument list is empty;
-* exit if basic constraints are not etablished.
+* exit if basic constraints are not established.

 Keep this in mind.
 Always.